Environment banner_cropped_small.jpg

 Palm

 The palm sector is considered high-risk for deforestation and much work has been undertaken within the sector to address the environmental impacts of palm oil production.
-We have committed to achieve no deforestation and no peat palm oil supply chains by 2025.
+We have been a member of the Roundtable on Sustainable Palm Oil (RSPO) for more than 10 years and have committed to achieve no deforestation and no peat palm oil supply chains by 2025.

 We do not own any plantations, ports or crush facilities along the supply chain, but we aim to influence sustainability through our sourcing approach.